RoboticVisionOrg/carlie_docs/docs/going_further/3_levels_of_carlie.md

 * The **/carlie/teensy/config** topic - contains the current configuration values for the low-level.
 * The **/carlie/proximity** topic - contains the raw measurements from the four short range LIDAR sensors and the current collision type.

 The Carlie platform could have been built without the micro-controller, but this would mean the computer would have been required to connect with all the above sensors listed as well as the VESC.
 By having a micro-controller take care of these interfaces and to perform some preliminary filtering/analysis of the data, it means that only a single connection is required by the computer to control the movement of the platform.
-Additionally, this means that the computer can easily be swapped out for a different device and all that is required to control the car is a single USB and the carlie_base ROS package to be installed.
+Additionally, this means that the computer can easily be swapped out for a different device and all that is required to control the car is a single USB and the *carlie_msgs* and *carlie_base* ROS packages to be installed, along with their dependencies.
 The figure below shows how the low- and high-level hardware components are connected.

 <figure float="center" style="margin-bottom: 2em; display: block; text-align: center">
     <img src="assets/HardwareArchitecture.png" width="95%">